StefiOs/google-homepage/README.md

 # google-homepage

-In this project I attempted to recreate the google homepage using basic html and css.
+In this project I recreated the google homepage using basic html and css.